 Okay, let's see if we can actually fix things during the next request.
 We resubmit the form.
 Once again, GDB halts when the app starts generating the internal server error response.
 While we investigate more, let's disable the breakpoint in order to keep things fast.

-command to wait until the currently selected stack frame finishes
+finish command to wait until the currently selected stack frame finishes executing and returns.

 Patching the Code